Drip Marketing Explained: How to Build High-Converting Email Campaigns That Work Automatically

 Easy Audience Segmentation

 Especially if you have a wide range of products, you should segment your email marketing.
-With drip email campaigns, you can easily send the right email to the right group.
-For instance, a clothing company that sells outfits for men and women could send some emails to the customers that buy men’s clothes, and other emails to those who buy women’s clothes.
+With drip email campaigns, you can easily send the right message to the right target audience.
+For instance, a clothing company that sells outfits for men and women could send some messages to the customers that buy men’s clothes, and other emails to those who buy women’s clothes.
 In the middle, you’ll see households that purchase both lines.
-Your email automation can be set to market the right clothes to the right customers with minimal effort.
+Your marketing automation can be set to market the right clothes to the right contacts with minimal effort.

 Better Audience Engagement